fnagel/t3extblog/README.md

 TYPO3 t3extblog
 ===============

-This is a TYPO3 Extbase / Fluid blog extension which aims to replace t3blog.
+A flexible blog extension for TYPO3 CMS powered by Extbase / Fluid which aims to replace t3blog.

 Current state